【Actual Survey 2025】60% of People Living in Shonan Answer "I Love Winter Too." How to Enjoy Shonan in Winter, Where Tranquility and Scenery Are Appreciated!

 The sky and sea colors are beautiful (63.1%)

-From these results, it's clear that winter Shonan is perceived not as a "season to enjoy events," but as a season to savor the scenery itself.
-With the hustle and bustle subsiding, nature's presence becomes more pronounced, making this a time when the true charm of Shonan becomes easier to appreciate.
+From these results, we can see that winter Shonan is perceived not as "a season for enjoying events" but as a season for savoring the scenery itself.
+As the bustle subsides, nature becomes more prominent, making this a time when residents can more easily experience Shonan's authentic charm.

-Winter Activities in Shonan Are Polarized!
+Winter in Shonan Activities Split into Two Camps!
 "Seaside Walkers vs. Indoor Enthusiasts"

-The most common activities in winter Shonan include:
+The most common winter activities in Shonan were:

 Spending time at home (29.4%)